Education for Homeless Children and Youth (EHCY) Grant Overview

 Innovation Grant

-- 3 year grant period (2023-2026).
-Recipients receive a grant award each year for 3 years.
+- 3 year grant period with recipients receiving a grant award each year for 3 years (contingent upon DPI's receipt of EHCY funds from USDE).

-- Funding amount is between $25,000 - $100,000/year based on certified data from 2021-22 of students experiencing homelessness in the district.
+- Funding amount is between $25,000 - $100,000/year based on numbers of students experiencing homelessness in the district.

 - Focus on INNOVATIVE practices, at least some of which have an academic component.
 Applicants write their own goals after conducting a needs assessment and/or data analysis.
 Goals are not intended to focus on compliance related topics (such as: basic training for all staff, transportation, creating district posters/ materials, etc.) If applicable, activities (action steps) related to the larger goal can include and build upon compliance related topics mentioned above.